JeffreyZksun/vagrant_docker/log/README.md

  - Kibana: Web interface for searching and visualizing logs
  - Logstash Forwarder: Installed on servers that will send their logs to Logstash, Logstash Forwarder serves as a log forwarding agent that utilizes the lumberjack networking protocol to communicate with Logstash

+Log management
+====

+Basically there a re three approaches to collect the log.
+We are using #3 in this project.

+ 1. Collection inside container - Each container starts up a daemon log collection process.
+This manner break the rule: run a process in a container.
+ 2. Collection outside conatiner - A single collection agent runs on the host machine.
+Container writes the log to the mounted volume.
+ 3. Collection in separate container - A single collection agent runs in a separate log container.
+The logs volume mounts to both the app and log container.

 Get started
 ====